Garage Sale Signs: What NOT to Do and How to Drive Traffic to Your Sale

 While witty, this is too much for me to read in a split second before I have to know where to turn.

 No arrow.
 So where do I go?
+Give me the arrow!

-This screams of drama
+This screams of drama.

 This is all kinds of wrong.

-This is the perfect sign
+This is the perfect garage sale sign!

 How do you find garage sales?